-Welcome to today’s edition of “Top Shelf Prospects”.
+Welcome to Today’s edition of “Top Shelf Prospects”.
 As we go through the Summer of 2013 I will be featuring a team-by-team look at the top prospects in the NHL.
-Today, as I continue my alphabetical journey through the NHL I bring you a look at each Teams Top Prospects.
+I will go team by team through the NHL bringing you a look at each Teams Top Prospects.
 I will be following the order of the first round of the NHL draft (as if there were no traded draft picks).
 You can find all the articles here.
-Since we had an extensive NHL Draft preview, I will not be reviewing the players who were drafted in the 2012 draft, as there have been no games since then, and my reports on them will not have changed.
-What I will be doing is linking you to those articles, as well as taking a look at prospects that were acquired before this year’s draft; their progress, and their chances of making the 2012-13 roster of the NHL team in question.
+Since we had an extensive NHL Draft preview, I will not be reviewing the players who were drafted in the 2013 draft, as there have been no games since then, and my reports on them will not have changed.
+What I will be doing is linking you to those articles, as well as taking a look at prospects that were acquired before this year’s draft; their progress, and their chances of making the 2013-14 roster of the NHL team in question.
 I will also bring you one sleeper pick – a player who was either drafted in the 4th-round or later, or was an undrafted free agent signing who I pick as my darkhorse to make the NHL.
-For those wondering, the cut-off for what is or isn’t a prospect is typically about 45-50 NHL games played or being 25 years old.
+For those wondering, the cut-off for what is or isn’t a prospect is typically about 50 NHL games played or being 25 years old.
 These are not hard or fast rules though, and I may make some exceptions depending on the circumstances (especially due to the fact that the latest NHL season was only 48 games).

-Selected by the Philadelphia Flyers in round 6, #172 overall at the 2009 NHL Entry Draft
+Selected by Philadelphia Flyers round 3 #78 overall 2012 NHL Entry Draft

 Sleeper Pick: Jason Akeson, Right Wing/Centre

 Born Jun 3 1990 — Orleans, ONT

 Height 5.10 — Weight 190 — Shoots Right